-The flowers are 5-parted, white petals, and occur in a dense 4 to 6 inch long cylindrical raceme which may droop downward and grows at the tip of the prior years twig growth.
+The flowers are 5-parted, and occur in a dense 4 to 6 inch long cylindrical raceme which may droop downward and grows at the tip of the prior years twig growth.
 Each flower is about 1/2 inch wide, has 5 white petals, 5 shorter sepals, 10 or more stamens with white filaments and yellow anthers, and a pistil with the stigma flattened.

 Fruit: The flowers mature in late summer into round berries, up to 1/3 inch in diameter, resembling miniature cherries, and which contain a single black stone.
-Ripe fruit is black, and has a slightly bitter but rich, winey flavor.
+Ripe fruit is a deep purplish black, and has a slightly bitter but rich, winey flavor.
 Trees require about 10 years to begin producing fruit and the best production is on trees over 30 years old.
 Thoreau wrote some interesting comments about how the seeds are dispersed.
 See bottom of page.

 Habitat: The plant grows in forest openings, edge rows and does best as a second generation tree following removal of the first generation trees.
 It is shade tolerant and will grow as an understory tree, but not to its best ability and usually will not flower.
 The plant has a shallow root system and is susceptible to wind blow down.

 Names: The large genus, Prunus, is named after the Latin word for the plum.
 The species, serotina, means 'late in flowering'.
 The author name for the plant classification, “Ehrh.” is for Jokob Friedrich Ehrhart (1742-1795), German botanist, pupil of Linnaeus, director of the Botanical Garden of Hannover and the first author to use subspecies in botanical literature.
-In the 19th Century this tree was classifed as Cerasus serotina, and sometimes you will find it listed as Cerasus virginiana which is incorrect, as that name applies to the Chokecherry.
+In the 19th Century this tree was classified as Cerasus serotina, and sometimes you will find it listed as Cerasus virginiana which is incorrect, as that name applies to the Chokecherry.
 As to how the alternate common names came about - see text below.

 Comparisons: Flowers and fruits resemble the Chokecherry shrub.